 5. The wide open vistas.

-6. The gentle rhythm of my breath and footsteps.
+6. The gentle rhythm of breath and footsteps.

 7. Seeing the countryside change slowly.

-8. The joy of feeling physically exhausted each evening, going out for dinner and then feeling renewed by the next morning.
+8. Feeling physically exhausted each evening, going out for dinner with friends and then feeling renewed by the next morning.

 9. Finding the yellow arrows and following the way.

-10. Realising that life is a physical journey and we just need to keep moving forward one little bit at a time regardless of how tough that might be.
+10. Realising that life is a journey and we just need to keep moving forward one little bit at a time.